pandas-dev/pandas/doc/source/io.rst

 with respect to the timezone.

-:func:`~pandas.read_sql_table` is also capable of reading datetime data that is timezone aware of naive.
+:func:`~pandas.read_sql_table` is also capable of reading datetime data that is timezone aware or naive.
 When reading ``TIMESTAMP WITH TIME ZONE`` types, pandas will convert the data to UTC.

 Reading Tables